swagtop/bevy-flake/README.md

 --------------------------------------------------------------------------------

 > [!NOTE]
 > This flake is still under development.
+>
-I'm constantly trying new things
+> I'm constantly trying new things to get the smoothest NixOS experience with
-> to get the smoothest experience with Bevy possible.
+> Bevy possible.

 ```
                                              $ cargo